-Accounting Guidance Not Yet Adopted
+Accounting Guidance Adopted

 In August 2018, the FASB issued an accounting standards update to remove, modify, and add certain disclosure requirements related to fair value measurement.
-The guidance is effective for fiscal periods beginning after December 15, 2019, with early adoption permitted.
-The adoption of this standard is not expected to have a material impact on disclosures.
+The Plan adopted the guidance effective December 31, 2019, which did not have an impact on disclosures.